 If you need mobility help

-A joint collaboration between The Ohio State University and DASCO Home Medical Equipment, OSHME has staff and supplies on hand for patients of The Ohio State University Wexner Medical Center.
-To learn more about available equipment, place an order or talk to an equipment specialist visit godasco.com.
+If you need home medical equipment, such as a walker or a wheelchair, it’s easy to obtain quickly through Ohio State Home Medical Equipment (OSHME), a joint venture between Ohio State Health Inc. and DASCO Home Medical Equipment.
+OSHME has staff and supplies on hand for patients of The Ohio State University Wexner Medical Center.
+To learn more about available equipment, place an order or talk to an equipment specialist, visit godasco.com.